avtansh-code/filevalidationlogs/README.md

 **2. labeweight – set if the label needs to be bold or not.**

 It will take in only two values as the input – bold or normal.
+Default value is normal.

 **e.g.**